Sloane Walnut 2-Drawer NightstandBy Copeland Furniture

 Using veneers for framed panel case sides, furniture makers significantly reduce the weight of large case pieces like dressers and bookcases.
 Because plywood is made by cross-hatching wood grains, it doesn't expand and contract the way solid wood does, ensuring the case sides won't potentially damage the frame and structure of the rest of the piece.

 At Vermont Woods Studios, each piece of fine furniture is carefully handcrafted and made to order right here in Vermont.
 The current lead time for production is approximately 8-14 weeks.

 Once complete, your furniture is blanket-wrapped and shipped by our white glove delivery partners.
 The transit time from our craftsmen to you depends on accessibility to your area.
 Please select your delivery location in the drop down below to get an indication of what the transit time for your order would likely be:

 In some cases, for example with small coffee tables, we use standard shipping via Fed Ex or similar carrier.
 Shipping and delivery details.

-All crafting and transit times quoted are approximate only and are not guaranteed.
+All production and shipping times quoted are approximate only and are not guaranteed.

 If you live in a location that is outside of our regularly serviced area, please add one to two weeks to your transit time.